pythonpsycho1337/DD2424MeltdownCrisis/README.md

 # Sentiment Analysis
 This repository contains our project for the DD2424 course at KTH, Spring 2018.
 In this project, sentiment analysis on Twitter and Movie Reveiews was conducted.
-For more information see the report see the report.pdf in the documents directory.
+For more information see the [report](https://github.com/tpetersonkth/Sentiment-Analysis/blob/master/Report.pdf).

 This code was executed with(It might work for other versions but that is not guaranteed):
 Python version 3.6.5